-16. FISMA
+17. FISMA

 FISMA (Federal Information Systems Management Act) is a framework designed for federal agencies.
 The compliance standard outlines a set of security requirements that government agencies can use to enhance their cyber security posture.
 The security standards aim at ascertaining that federal agencies implement adequate measures for protecting critical information systems from different types of attacks.
-Moreover, the framework requires vendors or third-parties interacting with a government agency to conform to the stipulated security recommendations.
-The main aim of the security standard is to enable federal agencies to develop and maintain highly effective cyber security programs.
+Moreover, the framework requires vendors or third-parties interacting with a government agencies to develop and maintain highly effective cyber security programs.
 To achieve this, the standard consists of a comprehensive cyber security framework with nine steps for securing government operations and IT assets.
 These are: